freelance888/cloudobs-infrastructure/README.md

 # Tutorial for Hetzner
 Espesially for Hetzner cloud, because it is using `hcloud` cli tool.
-If you are looking for multicloud version - please move [here](multicloud/) This turorial can be used only on Linux or Mac.
+If you are looking multicloud version - please go [here](multicloud/) This turorial can be used only on Linux or Mac.
 For Windows you have to use WSL 1 or 2. https://docs.microsoft.com/en-us/windows/wsl/install

 1. Install hcloud cli tools https://github.com/hetznercloud/cli